AhmedAlsheikh0234/RealTimeClock/README.md

-This is a Real time clock done by multiplexing 7-segments and using Timer2 with an external clock source, Keybad and ATmega32
+This is a Real time clock done by multiplexing 7-segments and using Timer2 with an external clock source( 32768Hz ), Keybad and ATmega32

 Note: be mindful of interfacing the pins according to the photo, if interfaced differently then adjust .h files according to your interfaced pins